 Car insurance in South Carolina is expensive because drivers are required to have personal injury protection and some drivers can legally drive uninsured if they pay a fee to the state.
-In South Carolina, you can expect to pay approximately $1,434 per year for full coverage car insurance or $656 per year for minimum coverage.
-Car insurance in South Carolina is about the same as the national average, which is around $1,500 annually for full coverage and about $600 per year for minimum coverage.
+In South Carolina, you can expect to pay approximately $4,557 per year for full coverage car insurance or $1,701 per year for minimum coverage.
+Car insurance in South Carolina is more expensive than the national average, which is around $2,000 annually for full coverage and about $700 per year for minimum coverage.

 The cost of car insurance is steadily increasing, too, both in South Carolina and nationwide.
 As the cost of providing insurance goes up, the premiums insurers charge also rise.
 All insured drivers share the increasing cost of insurance.
 That is why your rates tend to go up every time your policy is renewed, regardless of whether any individual factors—like your driving record or location—have changed.

 There are several unique reasons why car insurance goes up every year in South Carolina, too, even if your details remain the same.

 Top Reasons Car Insurance Is Expensive in South Carolina

 - People in South Carolina are driving more.
 As a result, the number of accidents, claims, and payouts is rising, too.
 For example, there were approximately 962 fatal crashes in 2020 in South Carolina, versus 911 fatal crashes in 2015.

 - Auto repairs are getting more expensive.
 Vehicles today cost more to repair due to the added technology and features.
 For example, a National Association of Insurance Commissioners study found that the average cost of vehicle repairs was around 8% higher in 2018 than it was in 2014.